juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Stock gapped up a lot
 - [ ] Heavy resistance(20M+), resistance in different times can be added together
 - [ ] High market cap and with high float
+- [ ] Tight range to the resistance
 * Entry/Risk
 	* Divide up the position size into 3 parts
 	* Def: